DORA vs PIPEDA

 Implementation Overview

 Gap analyses, framework development, tool adoption, testing programs, and reporting setup.
 Proportional to size/complexity; targets large banks to fintechs.
-Ongoing ESAs oversight; prepare via RTS/ITS batches for 2025 deadline.
+Ongoing ESAs oversight; compliance maintained via RTS/ITS batches following the 2025 deadline.

 PIPEDA Details